openshift-evangelists/kbe/content/page/secrets.md

 Note that for service accounts Kubernetes automatically creates secrets containing credentials for accessing the API and modifies your pods to use this type of secret.

-You can remove both the pod and the secret with
+You can remove both the pod and the secret with:

 ```bash
 $ kubectl delete pod/consumesec secret/apikey